Mifepristone

 “What is mifepristone?”

 The standard of care for medication abortion includes two drugs: mifepristone and misoprostol.
 Now used in more than half of all abortions across the U.S., medication abortion has a proven track record as a safe and effective option for ending an early pregnancy.
 It expands access to care for people in rural areas, people who can’t travel or take time away from work, and anyone seeking abortion care outside a clinic setting.
-Mifepristone was approved for use by the FDA in the year 2000 and has been shown to be safer than many commonly-used medications, including Tylenol, penicillin, and Viagra.
+Mifepristone was approved for use by the FDA in 2000 and has been proven safer than many commonly-used medications, including Tylenol, penicillin, and Viagra.

 “What’s happening in the courts?”

-Also on April 7, a judge in Washington state ruled in favor of 17 state attorneys general – including Minnesota Attorney General Keith Ellison – seeking to protect mifepristone and access to medication abortion.
+Also on April 7, 2023, a judge in Washington state ruled in favor of 17 state attorneys general—including Minnesota Attorney General Keith Ellison—seeking to protect mifepristone and access to medication abortion.
 The AGs asserted that the FDA was wrong to single out mifepristone for excessively burdensome regulations as part of its “risk evaluation and mitigation system” (REMS).
 The extra regulations are not only unnecessary, but also create harmful burdens on the states’ health care systems and the millions of people who rely on them.

-Following an emergency request by the Biden administration to intervene, on April 21 the Supreme Court pressed pause on the lower courts’ rulings to restrict or ban the use of mifepristone.
+On April 21, 2023, the U.S. Supreme Court, in response to an emergency request by the Biden administration to intervene, pressed pause on the lower courts’ rulings to restrict or ban the use of mifepristone while the lawsuit continues.
+The case then returned to the Fifth Circuit Court of Appeals.

 “Where do we stand now?”